Appeals Court Rules: SCO v. IBM Case Can Continue - Slashdot

 Now please, SCO, die already.
 Just die.

-Halloween was 5 days ago (Score:2)
+Halloween was 5 days ago (Score:4, Funny)

 Now is not the time for zombies to rise from their graves.